JKBGIT1/react-nodejs/README.md

 ## About project

-This project is running on Netlify: https://5f2939c173b3f30008c49121--quizzical-gates-5c6d53.netlify.app/
+This project is running on Netlify: https://myrestaurantsweb.netlify.app/

 It was build in React.
 I used Material-UI library for design.
 Data about restaurants are fetched from Zomato API.

-In the future I would like to make connection to database with nodejs to make users login and registration available.
-So currently Sing up and Login buttons don't have any functionality.
+This site is connected with my own server and stores data about users on MongoDB.

 ## Available Scripts